seankwarren/Django-React-jwt-authentication/README.md

 export default LoginPage
 ```

-We'll create a header to make it easier for us to log in and out, and navigate between the pages.
+the Header component will responsible for displaying the navigation links and user information, and it is included in the App component so that it appears on every page.
 Again we are using a filler function for handling logging out a user for now:

 ```Header.js```:
 ```javascript